Upturn unsubscribed user

 • Acquisition Price (USD millions): 21000

-• Strategic Rationale: Added Trodelvy, a promising cancer therapy, to Gilead's portfolio.
+• Strategic Rationale: To acquire Trodelvy, a promising treatment for metastatic triple-negative breast cancer, expanding Gilead's oncology portfolio.

 Growth Trajectory and Initiatives